Chili verde. Pork, tomatillos and green chilies jacked up by dry-roasted onion, garlic and jalapeño. One seriously delicious dish.

 - Add the pureed chili tomatillo mixture to the pot.
 Watch out.
 It will bump and splatter.
 Wear your worst clothes.
 Cover it to contain the mess.
 Cook the mixture over medium low heat, stirring occasionally, for 10 minutes.

 - Return the pork to pot along with any accumulated juices.
-Add just enough pork to cover the pork.
+Add just enough chicken stock to cover the pork.
 You may not need to add any at all.

 - Simmer until the pork is tender.
 This can take an hour or two or even more.
 Depends on the size of the chunks.